Ashok Shah: The Passing of a Distinguished Collector

 A rare Bismarck from the 1930s

-Ashok Shah is rightfully proud of the five rare motorcycles that he has retained from a collection of 50-plus.
-Amongst them is a Bismarck, from the 1930s.
-A German machine, this too deserves a separate and detailed story which we will feature soon.
+Ashok Shah was rightfully proud of the five rare motorcycles that he retained from a collection of 50-plus.
+Amongst them was a Bismarck, from the 1930s.
+A German machine, this too deserves a separate and detailed story.

 Ashok Shah_Vintage Car Collection_Historic Vehicles_01

-A blast from the past - a pic of Ashok Shah with Graeme Cocks, author and contributor to deRivaz & Ives Magazine, at the Genevieve 500 in Australia (courtesy Graeme Cocks)
+A cherished memory - a pic of Ashok Shah with Graeme Cocks, author and contributor to deRivaz & Ives Magazine, at the Genevieve 500 in Australia (courtesy Graeme Cocks)

 Gautam Sen